Jahia/jcrestapi/README.md

 between resources to discover and interact with associated resources.
 This is detailed in the [Linking section] (#linking).

+A node's collection resources allow users to query the particular kind of resource it holds or add new resource to the set of existing ones.
+Collections should also considered as ordered despite not being modelled using JSON arrays.
+We made this particular design decision because we felt being able to access a child resource via its name was more important than explicitly modelling ordering.

 ### <a name="names"/>Names, escaped and unescaped

 Since JCR property and node names are usually namespaced and the `:` character used as a namespace delimiter in the